L-Diasa/NFT-Site/README.md

 ### Dev Stories
 - [x] Added semantic html to make the site accessible
-- [x] Impoved UX by putting hover and active states on links
+- [x] Improved UX by putting hover and active states on links
 - [x] Used inline-block
 - [x] Styled up links
 - [x] Used compound selectors